Skip to content

 sudo apt update && sudo apt install zram-tools

-edit /etc/default/zramswap to change ZRAM options.
+edit /etc/default/zramswap to change the options.

 /etc/default/zramswap